po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/12-Stu_Arrays/README.md

-# 🏗️Log Messages to Console Using an Array
+# 🏗️Log Welcome Messages to Console Using an Array

 Work with a partner to implement the following user story: